 The “Warm” or “Keep Warm” setting on a slow cooker should keep food that is already cooked above 140 degrees Fahrenheit (~74 degrees Celsius), at a minimum.
 You should not use the “Warm” setting to cook food, as a higher temperature may be required to make your food safe for eating.

 The FDA recommends that the internal temperature of food should be kept at 140 degrees Fahrenheit (60 degrees Celsius) or higher when served.
 So, your slow cooker should keep your food well above this mark in order to keep your meals safe and healthy.
 Not to mention, it’ll be more tasty when it’s hot.

-The time required to slow cook a meal on a crock pot’s Low setting, is roughly 2X the amount of time it takes on the High setting.
-However, there are exceptions to this rule-of-thumb.
+The time required to slow cook a meal at a crock pot’s Low temperature, is roughly 2X the amount of time it takes at a High temperature.
+However, there are exceptions to this general rule.

 For the best results, check your recipe first, because slow cooker recipes will often include cook-time recommendations for using the Low or High setting.